Arts and Economic Prosperity Report

 Riverfront Master Plan

 Redevelopment of Paducah's riverfront is a high priority of the City Commission.
 The City has completed the Riverfront Master Plan and is now beginning the construction phases.
 Construction of a new boat ramp off 6th and Burnett Streets and the expansion of a land mass into the Ohio River began in the summer of 2013.
-The construction of a transient docking facility and marina building will be in 2014-2015.
+The construction of a transient docking facility will be in 2014-2015.
 Click Riverfront Master Plan to learn more about the project.

 Click Strategic Plan for Paducah to read an Executive Summary of the Guiding Principles, Goals and Objectives, Vision, and Mission approved by the City Commission.